ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 > When generative models can provide insights into the data they generate, they should also offer insights about themselves.

 Key areas of interest include:
+- **LLM Reasoning**: How to speed up LLM reasoning?
+Detect reasoning errors and ensure faithfulness?
 - **Flow Matching and Diffusion Models**: What are they actually learning?
 How can we better extend these models for tabular and/or discrete data?
 - **Understanding Unsupervised Learning**: Why does self-supervised learning work (or not)?
 How can it be improved?